blacklightpy/vaultofknowledge/Poincare Symmetries.md

 These are the symmetries of spacetime.

-It states that the state of a system is preserved under:
+It states that the laws of the universe are preserved under:
 - Translation
 - Rotation
-- Time
+- Time-Translation
-- Location
+- Change of inertial frames